dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 ### Overriding the default package repository

-The package repository to be used can be specified on a per-dependency basis, or the default package repository can be overriden with the [`PUB_HOSTED_URL`](/tools/pub/environment-variables) environment variable.
+The package repository to be used can be specified on a per-dependency basis, or the default package repository can be overridden with the [`PUB_HOSTED_URL`](/tools/pub/environment-variables) environment variable.

 This can be useful if you are mirroring all packages in a private package